mmick66/KDDragAndDropCollectionView/README.md

 In the course of development you will be making your own types that must comform to the `Equatable` protocol as above.
 Each data item must be **uniquely idenfyiable** so be careful when creating cells that can have duplicate display values as for example a ["Scrabble"](https://en.wikipedia.org/wiki/Scrabble) type game where the same letter appears more than once.
 In cases like these, a simple identifier will do to implement the equality.

-## Make your Own

-If you want to dig deeper into the logic that was followed, a full tutorial on how it was built can be found at the [karmadust blog](http://blog.karmadust.com/drag-and-drop-between-uicollectionviews/).

 ## License

 The MIT License (MIT)